 Routine Talks to Little Trailer Studio

 I had the pleasure of chatting with Aimee of Little Trailer Studio.
 She has a unique style that combines illustration and modern design.
-Not to mention she works with with Go Live HQ and hosts her own branding workshops.
+Not to mention hosts her own branding workshops.
 Continue reading to learn more about her process and her advice for new creative entrepreneurs.

 TO KICK THINGS OFF WOULD YOU MIND INTRODUCING YOURSELF AND YOUR BUSINESS?